iccaving/icccsite/content/trip/yorkshire/yorkshire-2015-11-27.md

 A great trip, although the big pitch scared me, and I don’t really like ropes.

 #### Fin

+We made ourselves ready for the cave.
+A lot of people struggled putting on their kit, me as well.
+After we all finished Jack showed us how to deal with rebeleys and how to put the rope through the descender, the breaking crap, hardlock, softlock and so on.
+It was a lot to memorize, when you see it the first time, but all of it was important for safety in a cave.
+So that's why there's tree training !

+The entry to Lancaster hole is terrifying.
+It's looks like a gully!
+Everybody is going into the hole, so I think: “Why not?
+Can't be too bad!“ The weather was windy, rainy and really cold.
+Because Tanguy wasn't able to find Lancaster hole, our group, which was led by Fiona and Alex, went in at first.
+Alex started, then Arianna, Finn and then me.
+I put the rope wrong through the descender at first.
+There's a big difference doing it at tree training with no frozen hands and no fear.
+So before going in a cave I really think it's good to be able to put the rope through the descender properly blindfolded.
+Fiona supervised me and everything was fine for the start.
+The first rebeley comes about 2 m below the entry and with Fionas help I could do it.

+Then for the second one, maybe 5 metres below the entry and one where you can stand on a ledge, I got insecure.
+It was already dark and my lights didn't work well.
+So I asked Fiona, who then started to scream something about my breaking crap.
+I got confused.
+I understood something is wrong but didn't really know what to do.
+I looked down the ledge and saw that it's going down a lot of metres.
+I realized, if I fall down there this is the end.
+From this moment on for me caving was and is a dangerous sport.
+People might tell you everything is secure and I think they are right – but only if you are not making mistakes with the technical stuff.
+I didn't  know exactly what I had to do while I was standing on the ledge.
+I got angst-ridden which isn't a help.
+Luckily there was Fiona who knew what she was doing.
+She told me to put on the cowstails.
+Then she came down and helped me.
+It was good she came down cause I didn't use my breaking crab for the abseiling from the first to the second rebeley.
+Doing the same on a rope 30 metres over the ground would have been dangerous.
+She helped me getting over the second rebeley and I got down to Finn, Alex and Arianna.
+They had to wait quite a while for me.
+Even worse was the situation for Tanguy's group.
+They had to wait outside in the cold Yorkshire weather.

+After going down Lancaster hole I realized that I need a toilet.
+All the food in me created a constant pressure with only one way to be released.
+But there was no possibility because it is not good to shit in a cave.
+So this was bad.
+Always go to a toilet before going down a cave.
+You can enjoy your time in the cave much more then.
+Also people told me that on my helmet it is written dodgy.
+In my Germanness I didn't get the meaning of that.
+But as the lights didn't work how they should, dodgy helmets are definitely not the best to choose.

+We met Tanguy's group after a while.
+He played flute and was relaxed.
+I asked myself who he only can be that relaxed.
+For the next pitch I joined Tanguy's group because they took an easier way than my group.
+After descending down I used the moment for a piss.
+The pressure inside me lowered down to a tolerable level.

+We met other cavers, they told us how long our planed way might take and we decided to turn around.
+We saw fancy stalagmites and stalagtites and in the end had to get up Lancaster hole again.

+This was scary again, though less than going down for me.
+Alex ascended at first.
+Fiona and Finn got out before me, because they were cold and so would reach the warm hut earlier.
+But they didn't know the way.
+So when I was on the surface once again I saw three freezing people.
+Despite his cold hands and fingers Finn did a really good job and made nice pictures of everyone.

+Back in the hut, the food was already prepared.
+It was a good curry.
+I enjoyed it.
+But before it I enjoyed the bathroom facilities of the hut.
+The usual caving games followed.
+Nuria of course won all of them.
+Hanging on a table with only one hand on it she had time to smile and make her hair with the other hand.
+Amazing.

+#### Max

 ### Lancaster Hole to Wretched Rabbit: Tanguy, Arun, James, Cecilia and Nuria